deepseek-ai/DeepSeek-MoE/README.md

 After data preparation, you can use the sample shell script to finetune the DeepSeekMoE model.
 Remember to specify `DATA_PATH`, `OUTPUT_PATH`.
 And please choose appropriate hyper-parameters(e.g., `learning_rate`, `per_device_train_batch_size`) according to your scenario.
+We have used flash_attention2 by default.
+For devices supported by flash_attention, you can refer [here](https://github.com/Dao-AILab/flash-attention).
+For this configuration, zero_stage needs to be set to 3, and we run it on eight A100 40 GPUs.

 ```bash
 DATA_PATH="<your_data_path>"